Rules – 2nd Competition, “You Call The Shots” – Regular Season weeks 7 - 12

 Duration of competition is the entire regular season – or until only one (or zero) player is left – whichever is soonest.

 Each player begins Week #1 with 3 picks.
 The player must pick winners of games – the point spread does not determine anything.
+If a game ends in a tie, it is treated as a win for both teams.

 The player chooses which teams (games) to pick for his first 3 picks.
 He is free to choose any team, but he does so knowing that he will not be allowed to pick that team to win in the future unless he has finished picking all 32 teams and he’s still alive.